-Having reviewed all of the evidence in the record, the administrative law judge finds: Claimant was employed full time as a customer service representative from December 23, 2013, and was separated from employment on December 1, 2015, when she was terminated.
+Having reviewed all of the evidence in the record, the administrative law judge finds: Claimant began working for employer in 2015.
+Claimant last worked as a manager.
+Claimant was separated from employment on September 13, 2016, when she was terminated.